SahilPatelCA/VR-Drawing-CutieHack_2020/README.md

 ## What's next for VR Drawing
 Next, would be more color options, more stability, and maybe different types of pens.

-##Credit to: Sahil Patel, Noah Allen, Tinghui Song
+##Credit to: Sahil Patel, Noah Allen